endric-daues/ipcauchy/README.md

 pip install quadpy
 ```

-The following code is included in the **example.py** file, and can be used to test our implementation on any knapsack constraint.
+The following code is included in the **example.py** file, and can be used to test our implementation on any non-negative knapsack constraint.
 Here, *a* represents the coefficient vector and *b* represents the right-hand side constraint value.

 ```
 from integration_caller_functions import optimal_radius